Coastal Carolina vs. Georgia State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Coastal Carolina and its opponents have combined to score more than 52 points in seven of eight games this season.
+- Coastal Carolina has combined with its opponents to score more than 52 points in seven of eight games this season.

-- The 46.4 combined points per game that these two squads have allowed this season are 5.6 fewer than the 52 over/under in this contest.

-- The Chanticleers and their opponents have scored an average of 59.4 points per game in 2021, 7.4 more than Saturday's total.
+- The combined points per game average of the two teams, 65.7, is 13.7 points more than Saturday's over/under.

-- The 52-point over/under for this game is 4.4 points below the 56.4 points per game average total in Panthers games this season.
+- The 56.4 PPG average total in Panthers games this season is 4.4 points more than this game's over/under.

 Coastal Carolina Stats and Trends

-- In Coastal Carolina's nine games this season, it has five wins against the spread.
+- Coastal Carolina has played nine games, with five wins against the spread.

-- The Chanticleers are 5-2 ATS when favored by 10.5 points or more this season.
+- The Chanticleers have an ATS record of 5-2 in their seven games as a favorite of 10.5 points or more so far this season.

-- Coastal Carolina has gone over the point total in 37.5% of its opportunities this year (three times in eight games with a set point total).
+- Coastal Carolina's games this year have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).

-- In games that Coastal Carolina picks up more than 423.7 yards, the team is 4-2 against the spread and 7-0 overall.
+- Coastal Carolina is 4-2 against the spread and 7-0 overall when the team piles up more than 423.7 yards.

 - The Chanticleers have five giveaways this season, while the Panthers have 11 takeaways .